 See our facilities page for more access information.
 We will be delighted to discuss your access requirements in advance - contact us.

 Please enter via the main front door of Dr Johnson’s House.
 Keep a safe distance from other visitors.

 You will be welcomed into the House by our staff, who will offer an introduction to the House and advise you on social - distancing measures for your safety.
 Please have your ticket ready – ideally on your phone.
 If you are buying tickets for others, please ensure your group is together.

 In the Shop, our volunteers will serve you from behind a perspex screen.
 We would be grateful if visitors could avoid touching items unnecessarily.
-All payments are by card only.
+All payments are by card or cash.